Threshold estimation for stochastic processes with small noise: Could a filtered LSE be asymptotically normal?

 \section{Could a filtered LSE be asymptotically normal?}

-In this section, we assume that $Q^\e\equiv Q$ that is a L\'evy process with L\'evy measure $\nu$.
-We consider the following two cases for $Q$ given by \eqref{Q:levy}: \begin{itemize} \item Finite activity case: $\dis \int_{|z|\le 1} \nu(\df z) < \infty$ and $\s^2>0$; \item Infinite activity case: $\dis \int_{|z|\le 1} \nu(\df z) = \infty$\ (possibly, $\s^2=0$). \end{itemize} The former case, it would be possible to show the asymptotic normality of the filtered LSE by separating the increments $\DX$'s with or without jumps as in Shimizu and Yoshida \cite{sy06}.
-However, when $\int_{|z|\le 1} \nu(\df z) = \infty$, it is known that the filter $\filter$ is not enough to separate $\DX$'s with or without jumps; see Shimizu \cite{s06}, Lemma 3.3 and some comments on that.

-In this section, in order to understand essentially why the filtered LSE seems to be asymptotically normal, we shall consider the following {\it ad hoc} situation. \begin{flushleft} {\bf [Assumption]} {\it All the jumps of $Q$ are observed.} \end{flushleft} Under this assumption, the following contrast function does make sense.
+In this section, we assume that $Q^\e\equiv Q$ is a L\'evy process with L\'evy measure $\nu$.
+We consider the following two cases for $Q$ with characteristic \eqref{Q:levy}: \begin{itemize} \item Finite activity case: $\dis \int_{|z|\le 1} \nu(\df z) < \infty$ and $\s^2>0$; \item Infinite activity case: $\dis \int_{|z|\le 1} \nu(\df z) = \infty$\ (possibly, $\s^2=0$). \end{itemize} The former case, it would be possible to show the asymptotic normality of the filtered LSE by separating the increments $\DX$'s with or without jumps as in Shimizu and Yoshida \cite{sy06}.
+However, when $\int_{|z|\le 1} \nu(\df z) = \infty$, it is known that the filter $\filter$ is not enough to separate $\DX$'s with or without jumps; see Shimizu \cite{s06}, Lemma 3.3 and some remarks on that.
+In this section, we shall consider the following {\it ad hoc} situation to understand why the filtered LSE looks like asymptotically normal. \begin{flushleft} {\bf [Assumption]} {\it All the jumps of $Q$ are observed.} \end{flushleft} Under this assumption, the following contrast function does make sense.

 where $\d >0$ is a constant, and

 Under our assumption, we can specify if $\I_{\l\{\|\D Q^\e\|^*_k \le \d\r\}}=1$ or $0$, and we can define the estimator of $\th$ as the minimum contrast estimator:

 Hereafter, we further use the following notation: \begin{itemize} \item For a $\k>0$,